 - In Washington state, food is taxable if utensils for eating it are supplied with the food.

-- Texas has the rule about taxability for food sold with eating utensils, but it doesn’t apply to bakeries.
+- Texas has a rule about taxability for food sold with eating utensils, but it doesn’t apply to bakeries.

 - Minnesota classifies cheese sold by dairies as prepared food.

-- California doesn’t tax food, but food coloring (such as those used for Easter eggs) are not considered food and are taxable.
+- California doesn’t tax food, but food coloring (such as those used for Easter eggs) is not considered food and is taxable.

-What it comes down to is this: the rules and definitions about taxation of food are unpredictable.
+What it comes down to is this: the rules and definitions of taxation of food are unpredictable.
 You can’t just rely on common sense.